blender/blender/doc/python_api/rst/bge.types.rst

    .. method:: getRGBA()

-      Gets the colour of this vertex.
+      Gets the color of this vertex.

-      The colour is represented as four bytes packed into an integer value.
-The colour is packed as RGBA.
+      The color is represented as four bytes packed into an integer value.
+The color is packed as RGBA.

-      Since Python offers no way to get each byte without shifting, you must use the struct module to access colour in an machine independent way.
+      Since Python offers no way to get each byte without shifting, you must use the struct module to access color in an machine independent way.

-      Because of this, it is suggested you use the r, g, b and a attributes or the colour attribute instead.
+      Because of this, it is suggested you use the r, g, b and a attributes or the color attribute instead.

       .. code-block:: python